A Pitch Deck Sample: Full Breakdown of an Investor Deck

 There’s no recipe for an effective Team slide, as every founding team is unique; but aim to highlight why each member is the best for their role.
 Do they have extensive tenure in an established industry leader?
 Is their experience focused on the specific field your product will compete in?

-Pitch Deck Template, Team slide example
+Pitch Deck Sample, The Team slide

 Slide 23: